stalhabukhari/stalhabukhari.github.io/_pages/about.md

 Hi!
 I'm <b>Talha</b> (طلحہ).
 I'm a PhD student in Computer Science and Fulbright Scholar at <a href="https://www.purdue.edu" style="font-weight:bold">Purdue</a>.
-My current research focus is on leveraging Implicit Neural Representations for Robot Motion Planning and Scene Understanding.
+My current research focus is on Learning Generative Models and Implicit Neural Representations for Robot Motion Planning tasks.
 </p>

 <p align="justify">